Need Help? Give us a call.

 If you have an unsecured loan, then you’re not on the hook if it goes into default.
 In reality, completely unsecured business loans are hard to come by.
 Like your own business, lending companies are profit-seeking enterprises and want to ensure that they’ll get their money back, plus interest.
 If a secured loan goes into default, the lender can seize the collateral or get a court order to liquidate your assets.
 The exact procedures for enforcing a personal guarantee or lien vary by state.

-Remember how a delinquent account can hurt your credit score?
+Remember how a delinquent loan can hurt your credit score?
 Well, credit reports are very specific, and the report will show the loan’s exact status.
 For instance, a credit report will indicate if a loan is in collections or if the lender has charged off the loan.
 These statutes can ding your score and credit history even more than an ordinary late payment.
 A collection or charged-off debt can be on your report for up to seven years.
 Paying off the overdue debt won’t remove the item from your credit report but can lessen the impact to your credit score.

 As you can see, the consequences of missing a payment or two on your loan can be pretty far reaching.
 The best way to stay in the clear is simply by making sure that your loan is affordable and that you can comfortably cover the payments without stretching your business’s finances too thin.